RussMoore22/CarCar/README.md

 ```

 UPDATE AUTOMOBILE DETAIL:
 Following this end-point will allow the user to update deatils of a specific automobile in the database.
-The request utilizes the PUT method and only the id of the automobile is required.
-The URL used to update the below example's detail would be http://localhost:8100/api/automobiles/1/
+The request utilizes the PUT method and only the vin of the automobile is required.
+The URL used to update the below example's detail would be http://localhost:8100/api/automobiles/1C3CC5FB2AN120174/
 ```
 Example:
 {